HekiNav/helsinki-live-train-map/README.md

 - node-sqlite & sqlite3: Database for cached train compositions and stats
 - node-cron: Cron jobs for recaching data and cleaning the database

 The api is tunneled to [hekinav-api.loophole.site](https://hekinav-api.loophole.site/).
+Uptime is not guaranteed.

 ### Running locally